College of Pharmacy

 The positions offer an exciting opportunity to develop an innovative, student-centered academic Pharm.D. program.
 Courses will be taught in a team-based learning environment that values personal and professional growth and the development of each student.
 The curriculum will emphasize self-directed learning, critical thinking, communication, and teamwork skills.

-Faculty, Pharmaceutical Sciences.
-Successful candidates will have earned a Ph.D. or comparable degree in the biomedical or pharmaceutical sciences.
-Responsibilities include contributing to the development and delivery of foundational science content in the core classroom, laboratory, and elective courses within the Pharm.D. curriculum.
+Faculty, Immunology.
+Successful candidates will have earned a Ph.D. or comparable degree in immunology or related field.
+Responsibilities include contributing to the development and delivery of the immunology component of the core classroom, laboratory, and elective courses within the Pharm.D. curriculum.